By Dr. Jim Dahle, WCI Founder

 More Complex Taxes

 An independent contractor is paid on a 1099 Form.
-Her taxes are a bit more complex because she is both the employee and the employer.
-So she must pay both halves of the payroll taxes, although the employer half is tax-deductible.
+Their taxes are a bit more complex because they are both the employee and the employer.
+So, they must pay both halves of the payroll taxes, although the employer half is tax-deductible.

 No Automatic Benefits

-She also gets no benefits except what she is willing to purchase for herself.
-Since she is just one person, she gets no benefits from an economy of scale when it comes to benefits (including malpractice insurance.)
-If she wants group disability or life insurance, she will need to get it from her specialty society.
+They also get no benefits except what they are willing to purchase for themselves.
+Since the employee is just one person, they get no benefits from an economy of scale when it comes to benefits (including malpractice insurance).
+If they want group disability or life insurance, they will need to get it from their specialty society.

 Upsides of Being an Independent Contractor